Carnia: Rivers

-The most important river is the Tagliamento, which springs near the Mauria Pass (in the municipality of Lorenzago di Cadore) at an altitude of 1,195 m.
+The most important river is the Tagliamento, which springs near the Mauria Pass (in the municipality of Lorenzago di Cadore) at an altitude of around 1000 meters.
 Along its long way throughout Carnia, the Tagliamento river receives water from 6 tributaries, all coming from left with respect to it: the Bût, the Degano, the Lumiei, the Pesarina, the Chiarsò, and the Monai, which name the valleys they lie in.

 Flora

 Forests are large and mostly composed of fir, beech, and larch.
 Pastures are located mainly at high altitudes, on sunny slopes which are not suitable for agriculture.

 In Carnia 2,000 vegetable species, about a thousand types of mushrooms, and some fifty types of orchids are grown.

 Vegetation in Carnia changes with altitude.
 Up to the elevation of 400–500 metres stand durmast and chestnut forests and some submontane cultivation zones, but very soon thereafter they are replaced by the mountain flora, typical of the forests: beechwood, fir-wood, and pine-wood.
 Above 1,500 m, the arboreal vegetation becomes rather poor, and trees become more and more sparse, small and stunted up to the tree line, which in Carnia stands at 1,700 metres – the lowest of the Alpine regions Further on, only bushes and emerald-green pastures can be found.

 In late spring on the highland pastures, a colourful display of wild azaleas and gentians can be observed.